C Container Collection (CCC)

 Parameters

-[in]ethe pointer to the entry obtained from a container insert.
+[in]entrythe pointer to the entry obtained from a container insert.

 Returns

 true if an insertion error occurred usually meaning a insertion should have occurred but the container did not have permission to allocate new memory or allocation failed.
+Error if entry is NULL.

-◆ ccc_entry_occupied()
+◆ CCC_entry_occupied()

 Determine if an entry is Occupied in the container.